-A. Test Case Two
+Test Case Two

-In test case two (TC2) the evaluation is focused on the possibility of relieving the grid infrastructure for increasing renewable feed-in.
-Therefore, an exemplary load curve from 25^{th} of February, 2021, is evaluated and shown in Figure 6.
+In Test Case two (TC2), the evaluation is focused on the possibility of relieving the grid infrastructure for increasing renewable feed-in.
+Therefore, an exemplary load curve from 25 February 2021, is evaluated and shown in Figure 7.
 The power flow within the considered grid segment is depicted with and without the EHG interacting.
-A reduction by 13.1% is achieved concerning the difference between maximum load and maximum feed-in.
+A reduction by 13.1% is achieved concerning the difference between maximum load and maximum feed-in according to Equation (7).